Future Applicant FAQs

 A: Both fellowships will enable you to work as a vocationally registered GP anywhere in Australia.
 You will have to decide which fellowship you wish to train towards prior to applying to the AGPT program.
 You can train towards either or both fellowships on either pathway.
 Whichever pathway or fellowship you choose, you will be required to abide by the pathway and college requirements.
-Visit our Fellowship Options page for more information.
+Visit our Planning Your GP Career page for more information.

 - Rural / general pathway